kawaicheung/book-on-naming-things/manuscript/preface.md

 # Preface

-If you've been around code long enough, there's a good chance you're familiar with this quote, attributed to Phil Karlton.
+If you've written code long enough, there's a good chance you're familiar with this quote, attributed to Phil Karlton.

 > There are only two hard things in Computer Science: cache invalidation and naming things.